Editor selections by Topic and Unit

 supported by the International Business Machines

-This is a lesson plan that explores principles in civil engineering and architecture, developed to help teachers integrate engineering practices in the secondary classroom.
+This is a lesson plan that explores principles in civil engineering and architecture, developed to help teachers integrate engineering practices in the classroom.
 Students work in teams to design and build a small dome frame out of everyday items that can hold a weight on top without collapsing.
 The driving question of the lesson: How do civil engineers design and build domes, taking into consideration the forces of compression and tension?

 The lesson follows a module format that includes objectives and learner outcomes, problem sets, student guides, recommended reading, illustrated procedures, worksheets, and background information about the engineering connections.
-This resource is part of TryEngineering.org.

 Subjects Levels Resource Types